Swytchcode/swytchcode-chat/README.md

 ## Code Block Support

-The plugin automatically detects and supports code blocks in various programming languages.
+The library automatically detects and supports code blocks in various programming languages.
 When the API returns code, it will:

 1. Detect the programming language from the response
 2. Apply appropriate syntax highlighting